hyperledger/aries-vcx/libvcx/README.md

 ### `api_vcx` module
 Layer on top of `aries-vcx` which provides `u32` "handle" reference API.
 When you create a new object, this layer gives you back `u32` reference to that object, which is how you work with it.

-This was historically feasibly approach for building FFI interfaces - was used to build Objective C and Java libvcx wrappers (deprecated), as well as libvcx NodeJS wrapper.
+This is shared layer for legacy approach of building wrappers.

-### DEPRECATED:`api_c` module & ObjectiveC / Java wrappers
+### DEPRECATED:`api_c` module & Objective-C / Java wrappers
 Built on top of `api_vcx`, provides runtime executor (tokio) and FFI interface.
 Libvcx based Java and iOS wrapper are linked to this interface.
 If you wish to use iOS or Android wrapper, you may find it useful to have look at this 3rd party demos